A Answers (2)

 HealthyWomen answeredDuring pregnancy, you should see your doctor or midwife every four to five weeks until 28 weeks, every two to three weeks from 28 to 36 weeks, and then weekly until you're ready to deliver.
 Of course, if you have any complications or if your pregnancy is high risk, you'll likely see your healthcare provider more often.

-Mehmet Oz, MD, Cardiology, answeredYour doctors, nurses, midwives, and other supporters are there to help guide you, to help steer you in a different direction if need be, and to keep the big picture in mind.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredYour doctors, nurses, midwives, and other supporters are there to help guide you, to help steer you in a different direction if need be, and to keep the big picture in mind.
 I want you to understand what they do and that it is perfectly, absolutely, undeniably a-okay for you to call if and when you need their guidance.

 Ideally, you should have a pre-conceptual visit with your provider to make sure you are in optimal health before becoming pregnant.
 But don't worry if you discover you are pregnant before having a chance to meet with your doctor or midwife; these conversations and tests will occur during your first prenatal visit.